Implicit Mentoring: The Unacknowledged Developer Efforts in Open Source: Results

-\textbf{\textit{RQ $\#3b$}: What role do women play in implicit mentoring?} To answer this question, we analyzed a reduced dataset comprising 6,359 PR/PR-comment contributors (out of which 1,976 contributors were PR-comment authors).
-Recall, we only kept data of individuals where the Namesor~\cite{namsor} API predicted the gender with high confidence ($>90\%$).
+To answer this question, we analyzed a reduced dataset comprising 6,224 PR/PR-comment contributors (out of which 1,884 contributors were PR-comment authors).
+Recall, we only kept data of individuals where the ``Namsor"~\cite{namsor} API predicted the gender with high confidence ($>90\%$).

 Table \ref{tab:genderoverall} shows the distribution of the gender of contributors in this dataset and their mentoring activity.
-The gender distribution shows that 4.10\% (81) were women and the 95.90\% (1,895) men.
-A majority of these contributors---54 women (66.67\% of women) and 1,237 men (65.28\% of men)---served as implicit mentors.
+The gender distribution shows that 2.22\% (42) were women PR-comment authors and the 97.78\% (1,842) men PR-comment authors.
+A majority of these contributors---29 women (2.33\% of women) and 1,216 men (97.67\% of men)---served as implicit mentors.

 Past research has shown that the conventional view of mentoring is that women tend to do more mentoring \cite{sosik2000role, trinkenreich2021please, balali2018newcomers}.
-In our dataset, we see that trend with slightly more women (66.67\%) serving as mentors as compared to men (65.28\%).
+In our dataset, we see that trend with slightly more women (69.05\%) serving as mentors as compared to men (66.02\%).
 To investigate if the differences between the proportions of implicit mentoring comments provided by men compared to women are statistically significant, we performed a two sample Z-test of proportions~\cite{ld1993biostatistics} (see Table ~\ref{tab:gender_overall_Z} (Overall column)).

-The results for \textit{overall implicit mentoring} show that differences are significant ($estimate$=-0.09, $P$ value$<$0.001), with women providing implicit mentoring 9\% times more than men.
-However, as the estimated ratio of differences is small, we calculated the effect size using Cohen's d \cite{cohen2013statistical}.
-An effect size of $d=0.19$ (Table \ref{tab:gender_overall_Z}, Overall Column) indicates the differences are small~\cite{cohen2013statistical}.
+The results for \textit{overall implicit mentoring} show that differences are significant ($estimate$=0.15, $P$ value$<$0.001), with women providing implicit mentoring 15\% times more than men.
+Moreover, as the estimated ratio of differences is medium, we calculated the effect size using Cohen's d \cite{cohen2013statistical}.
+An effect size of $d=0.35$ (Table \ref{tab:gender_overall_Z}, Overall Column) indicates the differences are small~\cite{cohen2013statistical}.